saitzjonah/saitzjonah.github.io/_projects/portfolio-project.md

 ### 4. **Customization & Design Process**

-Once again, one of the main reasons I chose Jekyll was its ease of customization.
+The main reasons I chose Jekyll was its ease of customization.
 I loaded my `saitzjonah.github.io` directory into VS Code and got started.
-But before making any changes or writing any code, I remembered the words of my freshman year computer science professor: "every 10 minutes of planning you do up front will save you an hour of debugging on the back end."
-So I closed my laptop and sketched a schematic of my site's structure.

 I settled on a straightforward, browsing-friendly layout:
 * **Home** -> A landing page to introduce who I am, what I do, and display samples of my recent work.